 Warner Bros. latest film Judas and the Black Messiah, starring Daniel Kaluuya and LaKeith Stanfield, is a powerful and necessary story about Fred Hampton, the leader of the Illinois chapter of the Black Panther party who was assassinated by the FBI and Chicago police.

 Telling a story as historically vital as that of Fred Hampton and the Black Panthers comes with significant responsibility to get it right.
-The cast and crew of the film understood and embraced that challenge, approaching the project with the utmost respect.
+The Judas and The Black Messiah cast and crew understood and embraced that challenge, approaching the project with the utmost respect.

 To celebrate the premiere of Judas and the Black Messiah, Warner Bros. hosted an incredible virtual summit featuring the cast and crew of the film, Hampton’s family members, community activists and pop culture experts.
 The unique event could have doubled as an educational conference on social justice activism, and speaks to Warner Bros. recognition of the importance of this film.